 Sunday Morning Mass

-Our Sunday morning mass begins at 10:30 am with Father Dick Rossman, our pastor, or
+Our Sunday morning mass begins at 10:30am with Father Michael Jeeva Antony, our pastor, presiding.

 Mary Grace Wible leads our choir and the community in song